HimanshukrRana/Frontend-interview-Questions/README.md

 # Frontend-interview-Questions

-1:Write a polyfill for bind function.
+1: Write a polyfill for bind function.

-2:Given an expression string exp , write a program to examine whether the pairs and the orders of “{“,”}”,”(“,”)”,”[“,”]” are correct in exp.Example: Input: expz =       [()]{}{[()()]()} Output: Balanced Input: exp = “[(])” Output: Not Balanced",
+2: Given an expression string exp , write a program to examine whether the pairs and the orders of “{“,”}”,”(“,”)”,”[“,”]” are correct in exp.Example: Input: expz =       [()]{}{[()()]()} Output: Balanced Input: exp = “[(])” Output: Not Balanced",

-3:What is the output of below program and Explain about your outputfor (var i = 1; i < 5; i++) { setTimeout(() => console.log(i), 1000) }
+3: What is the output of below program and Explain about your outputfor (var i = 1; i < 5; i++) { setTimeout(() => console.log(i), 1000) }

-4:Write a program for debounce function.
+4: Write a program for debounce function.

-5:What is Doctype?
+5: What is Doctype?

-6:How many types of storage?
+6: How many types of storage?

-7:If there is a for loop running over some time and your browser is not responding on that particular time.
+7: If there is a for loop running over some time and your browser is not responding on that particular time.
 What will you do to make browser available and always         responding to the user?

-8:What is Service worker
+8: What is Service worker

-9:What is Defer and async
+9: What is Defer and async

-10:What is box model
+10: What is box model

-11:What is the difference between inline vs inline-block
+11: What is the difference between inline vs inline-block

-12:What is the difference between absolute vs relative position
+12: What is the difference between absolute vs relative position

-13:How can you align a div at center
+13: How can you align a div at center

 14:What is the difference between svg vs canvas